Absorption and scattering by a temporally switched lossy layer: Going beyond the Rozanov bound: Mathematical Formulation

 \section{Mathematical Formulation}

 In this paper we strive to calculate the overall reflection by the temporally switched layer.
-This includes, of course, the reflection by the spatial discontinuity at $x=0$, but also it includes the reflection by the discussed temporal switching process.
-In order to solve this scattering and absorption problem, in the next section we develop a time-domain Green's function formalism for the complete analysis of the fields at times $t>t_{s}$.
-The wave solution for $t>t_{s}$ is then preformed by using Green's function propagator within a superposition integral with the weighings that are equal to the initial condition signals at $t=t_{s}^{+}$ for the pulsed waveform along the layer $0<x<d$.
+This includes, of course, the reflection by the spatial discontinuity at $x=0$, but also it includes the reflection due to the temporal discontinuity resulting from the switching process, and the energy change caused by it.
+In order to solve this scattering and absorption problem, in the next section, we develop a time-domain Green's function formalism for the complete analysis of the fields at times $t>t_{s}$.
+The wave solution of the pulsed waveform along the layer for $0<x<d$ and $t>t_{s}$ is obtained by a superposition integration of the Green's function weighted by an initial time source at $t=t_{s}^{+}$ that results from fluxes continuity.